VimleshS/go-analysis-tool-stackoverflow/README.md

 # Simple analysis tool in golang
 A simple analysis tool made in golang to find out the spread of questions across related tags

-This application entirely depends upom Api's published by StackOverflow.
+This application entirely depends upon Api's published by StackOverflow.
 This app is an example of using Nvd3 charts, gorilla websocket, Stack api with golang's templating mechanism.

 On executing the application a http server will be launched at port :4748

 ## Environment set up
 Download the latest stable Go distribution(go1.5) from the golang site and follow the instruction mentioned.